Table of Contents

 vi.
 Paper Requirement

-The candidate must successfully complete an upper-level writing requirement in a course or seminar or Directed Individual Study (DIS) that includes a substantial research paper on an environmental law, natural resources law or land use law topic.
+The candidate must successfully complete an upper-level writing requirement in a course or seminar or Directed Individual Study (DIS) that includes a substantial research paper on environmental law, natural resources law or land use law topic.
 Alternatively, students may satisfy this requirement by successfully completing a student note or comment on such topics in connection with their participation on a journal, provided that the paper is completed under faculty supervision and the faculty member certifies that the paper is of sufficient quality to satisfy this requirement.
 If the paper is submitted for a DIS or a course or seminar other than a Program Course, the topic must be approved in advance by the Program Coordinator.

 vii.
 Other Practical Experiences